Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ![AppGen AutoLink2 ](https://github.com/Intelligent-Silicon/Clarion-Class-Writing-Template/blob/main/Pics/AppGen-AutomaticLinking2.jpg)

 Automatic linking by Procedure Name.
-Parent Procedures (Main, Class & Interface) automatically link in and auto populate all matching name child procedures, to maintain the tree structure in the AppGen.
+Parent Procedures (Main, Class & Interface) automatically link-in and auto populate all matching name child procedures, to maintain the tree structure in the AppGen.

 No need to use the Procedure Properties Procedure button.